 EDIT: Since I originally posted this, I’ve been private messaged by some ex HSBNE members.
 The number of incidents of sexual harassment I’m aware of has now increased by 3.
 Tell me with a straight face there isn’t a problem.

-EDIT2: In case anyone tried to write off this post as just one member’s ranting, another core member has made a similar blog post, covering the above plus other issues I also agree with but was scared of mentioning myself lest I suffer retaliation for calling them out.
+EDIT2: In case anyone tried to write off this post as just one member’s ranting, another core member has made two similar blog posts, covering the above plus other issues I also agree with but was scared of mentioning myself lest I suffer retaliation for calling them out.
 Speaking of retaliation, I’ve been given a Schedule Three 3-month ban aka the toughest ban available, for filing a complaint with the Australian Human Rights Commission.
 This is not an exaggeration or misleading or putting words in their mouth; filing the complaint was the only reason given for the ban.
 I’m saying this as a warning to any current/future members about what the current executive consider punishable/forbidden behaviour, such as trying to enforce the law when it’s been broken.
 Also, the rule used to justify this punishment was not brought in through the usual public discussion/vote by membership route, it bypassed all this to be rushed in unilaterally by the current executive under their override powers with just an announcement that it was now in effect, placing the onus entirely on them.
-I will not be commenting further on this ban as it will be addressed as part of the AHRC proceedings.
+I will not be commenting further on this illegal ban as it will be addressed as part of the AHRC proceedings.